-- Regulator : This may be more difficult to realize but having your habit with a regulator you know will relax you and improve your air consumption.
-As a result give it will increase your well-being underwater and the time of your dive!
+- Regulator: This may be more difficult to realise but having your habit with a regulator you know will relax you and improve your air consumption.
+As a result, give it will increase your well-being underwater and the time of your dive!

-Light travel scuba diving gear is the key
+Light scuba diving gear for travel is the key

 Have you ever tried to weigh the scuba diving equipment you usually use?
 Here is a simulation of the average weight of complete gear bag : BDC 3,5 kg, Regulator (first stage + second stage + manometer + octopus) 2 kg, Fins 2,3 kg, 5mm full wetsuit 2 kg, Mask 200 g.
 Total =10 kg!